PowerPointLabs/PowerPointLabs-Website/README.md

 > Isn't it overkill to use Vagrant just for a simple Jekyll site?
 Maybe.
 It's been tricky to get running on Windows in the past, though, so this is perhaps in a strange way easier.

+[Fork](https://help.github.com/articles/fork-a-repo/) and clone the source codes from this repo.
 With Vagrant installed, `cd` into the project's root directory and run:

 ```shell